-NASHP’s drug rate-setting legislation enables states to establish price “ceilings” for high-cost drugs.
-Under the law, a state drug cost review commission, with information provided by an advisory board, would establish the maximum amount that payers would pay for individual drugs.
-While transparency laws expose the true cost of drugs, rate-setting regulations take the next step to protect consumers and payers from over-priced drugs.
+NASHP’s prescription drug affordability review board legislation enables states to set allowable rates for certain high-cost drugs, similar to the process states use to regulate utilities or insurance premiums.
+Under this law, a state drug affordability review board would establish the maximum amount that payers would pay for individual drugs.
+While transparency laws expose the true cost of drugs, this approach takes the next step to protect consumers and payers from over-priced drugs.

-NASHP works with states to advance rate-setting legislation and will continue to track and report on those efforts at its Center for State Rx Drug Pricing.
-NASHP has prepared additional guides and background material specifically for state lawmakers and officials interested in this model legislation.
+NASHP works with states to advance drug affordability review board legislation and will continue to track and report on those efforts at its Center for State Rx Drug Pricing.
+Contact Jennifer Reck for more information.
 Please contact Jennifer Reck if you wish to receive this state-only material.

 Read the latest on prescription drug rate-setting initiatives below.